knjcode/mxnet-finetuner/docs/use_densenet.md

 ## Rearrange downloaded files

-Change the name of the downloaded files and store it as below
+Change the name of the downloaded files and store it as below.

 ```
 model/imagenet1k-densenet-169-0000.params
 model/imagenet1k-densenet-169-symbol.json
 ```

-## Modify config

-To use DenseNet-169 pretrained models, specify the `imagenet1k-densenet-169` in `config.yml`.

 [A MXNet implementation of DenseNet with BC structure]: https://github.com/bruinxiong/densenet.mxnet